jumpsuit/jumpstate/README.md

 # Jumpstate

-Jumpstate is a dead-simple state machine for Redux and Vanilla JS that packs some serious power and some awesome key features:
+Jumpstate is a lightweight Redux utility that packs some serious power and some awesome features:

-- Provides methods instead of actions and a dispatcher
+- Get all the benefits of Thunks, Sagas, and even Relay-like side-effects without the bloat
 - Concise and small.
 No action constants or creators required
 - No more repetitive `dispatch`ing
-- Supports Redux and Vanilla JS
+- Powered by Redux under the hood

 #### Why do we love it?
-- It has encouraged us to use clear and deliberate imports and dependencies to manipulate our state
+- It provides a clear and deliberate way of managing our state
-- It has reduced the amount of code we maintain for our state by 30%
+- It has reduced the amount of code we maintain for our state by more than 30%
-- It's easy to learn and reads well
+- It's easy to learn and reads extremely well
-- It's testable and predictable

 *Did you know?
-Jumpstate used to be exclusively available in [Jumpsuit](https://github.com/jumpsuit/jumpsuit), but we think it's meant for bigger things and can't wait to see what you do with it!*
+Jumpstate is the core state-manager for [Jumpsuit](https://github.com/jumpsuit/jumpsuit), So if you like what you see, you'll likely love Jumpsuit as well!*

 ## Installation